Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

 1. Download Proxmox
     You can download the latest version of Proxmox directly [at this page](https://www.proxmox.com/en/downloads/category/iso-images-pve).
 2. Creating the USB key
-    I created the key on macOS.
+    I created the key on macOS Cantalina.
 For other OSes, you can find the instructions at the [Proxmox wiki](https://pve.proxmox.com/wiki/Prepare_Installation_Media).

     ``` bash
     hdiutil convert -format UDRW -o proxmox-ve_*.dmg proxmox-ve_*.iso # convert the proxmox image into proper format